NSW Parliament passes legislation to change defamation laws

 Defamation is also becoming more digital-based, leading to some of the changes made by this bill.
 Between 2013-2017, 51.3% of defamation matters were digital cases.
 This would include defamation on social media as well as online news platforms.

-Defamation cases are most often settled behind closed doors with an apology issued.
+Defamation cases most often settle behind closed doors with an apology issued.
 Going to Court can be costly and most people try to avoid this.
 In the 5-year period, there were only 87 cases which went to a full trial with judgement and damages awarded.
 Thirty-eight of those plaintiffs received a payout of $100,000 or more.

 The NSW Government was the first state to pass amendments to the Uniform Defamation Law after the Coalition of Attorneys General (COAG) approved the amendments on 27 July 2020.